maherb4/axway-open-docs/content/en/docs/apim_relnotes/20210530_apimgr_relnotes.md

 #### Support for MariaDB 10.5 added

-The product now supports MariaDB 10.5 for metrics, For more details see [Install and configure a metrics database](docs/apim_installation/apigtw_install/metrics_db_install.md).
+The product now supports MariaDB 10.5.

+For more details see [Install and configure a metrics database](docs/apim_installation/apigtw_install/metrics_db_install.md).
 Please note that MariaDB 5.5 is no longer supported.

 ## Important changes